webdevpro4/LeadToHubspot/README.md

 The data you pass is not valid for a creating/update a contact in hubspot.
 This mostly happens when you use non-existing properties.

 1. Check for typos in your data array
-2. Check, if properties exist in Hubspot
+2. Check if properties exist in Hubspot
 3. Unquote the line 'die(print_f(json_encode($param)));' in site/modules/LeadToHubspot.module and check if the output is valid JSON format